How Many Watts Does a Lamp Use? Calculate Light Consumption

 Brightness (Lumens)

 The brightness, measured in lumens, and lamp power usage (wattage) are directly related to each other and are essential factors when considering energy efficiency and selecting the right lighting for your needs.
-This would also be one of the main points that determines how much power does a lamp use.
+This would also be one of the main points that determines how much power a lamp uses.

 The brightness (lumens) is essential factor when considering energy efficiency (source: rayming pcb & assembly)